There’s nothing quite like gathering the family together and decorating a gingerbread house as a part of your treasured holiday traditions.

 - A Tip on Tips: While most gingerbread house decorations are made with round or star tips, you can customize the look of your house by changing your tip size or style.
 Try a drop flower tip instead of a star tip, or play around with round tips of different sizes for a fun layered look!

 Now that we’ve covered the general basics, let’s get down to the nitty gritty.
-Here are some helpful tips for piping everything from the front door to the trimmings that help make your house a home!
+Here are some helpful tips for piping everything from the front door to the trimmings to help make your house a home!

 WINDOWS AND DOORS